Artist: Arthur Collins

 Ukulele Club de Paris [as Personne]

 Bert Williams was a black writer & performer in the blackfaced minstrel circuit, who had to blacken his face and whiten his lips just like the white musicians.
 Success and stardom were two different things for a black entertainer a century ago.
 He couldn't even order a drink at the bar of the theater he sold out daily.
-He was the first black accepted in the actors union, inducted by W.C.
+Became the first black accepted in the actors union, inducted by W.C.
 Fields.

 If you noticed blunt omissions, mis-interpretations or even out-and-out errors,